 AI coding assistants can have a huge positive impact on the software development lifecycle.
 Some of the key benefits include:

-• Reduced syntax errors: combined with powerful code editors, AI suggestions can minimize syntax errors by offering code that adheres to best practices and standards.
+- Reduced syntax errors: AI suggestions can minimize syntax errors by offering code that adheres to best practices and standards.
+Note that generated syntax is not always right, which is why results are better with a powerful code editor.

 Challenges and Limitations